opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/cropvideo-woh.md

 # Crop Workflow operation

 The plugin provides the workflow operation `crop-video`.
 This workflow operation excutes ffmpeg command `cropdetect`.
 `cropdetect` checks for black bars on the sides of the track of the workflow instance.
-If `cropdetect` is successfully, then ffmpeg command `crop` is executed. `crop` removes these black bars.
+If `cropdetect` is successful, then ffmpeg command `crop` is executed. `crop` removes these black bars.

 ## Parameter Table